-Name Description

-Network Name Displays the WiFi network name.
+Name Description Network Name Displays the WiFi network name.
 Band Current band and frequency being used.
 Displays Out of Range if no band and frequency are displayed.

-The following bands are listed:

-802.11a 802.11b 802.11g 802.11n

-Operation Mode Displays the current mode: Network (Infrastructure) A wireless network centered around an access point.
-In this environment, the access point.
+The following bands are listed: • 802.11a • 802.11b • 802.11g • 802.11n Operation Mode Network (Infrastructure) A wireless network centered around an access point.
 In this environment, the access point not only provides communication with the wired network, but also mediates wireless network traffic in the immediate neighborhood.
 Device to Device (ad hoc) A communication configuration in which every computer has the same capabilities, and any computer can initiate a communication session.
-Also known as a peer-to-peer network or a computer-to- computer network.
-Authentication Level Displays the current authentication security mode for the network being used.
-The following network authentication levels are listed: Open Shared WPA-Enterprise WPA2-Enterprise WPA-Personal WPA2-Personal Displays the authentication used by the currently used network.
+Also known as a peer-to-peer network or a computer-to-computer network.
+Level Displays the current authentication security mode for the network being used.
+The following network authentication levels are listed: Open Shared WPA-Enterprise WPA2-Enterprise WPA2-Personal WPA2-Personal Toisplays the authentication used by the currently used network.
 See to Security Overview for more information.

 Data Encryption The following Data Encryption settings are listed: None WEP TKIP CKIP AES-CCMP See to Security Overview for more information.

-Access Points in this Network <0-50> Signal Strength: The signal strength icon bars indicate the strength of the transmit and receive signals between your WiFi adapter and the nearest access point.
+Access Points in this Network <0- 50> Signal Strength: The signal strength icon bars indicate the strength of the transmit and receive signals between your WiFi adapter and the nearest access point.
 Displays one of the following icons: Indicates the band being used (802.11a, 802.11b, 802.11g or 802.11n).
 Channel: Displays the current transmit and receive channel being used for a particular wireless network.
 BSSID (Infrastructure operating mode): Displays the twelve-digit MAC address of the access point of the selected network.
 Manage Exclusions See Manage Exclusions for more information.
-If network exclusion is enabled (see Application Settings), then the Network Properties also indicates if the network is excluded from automatic connection.
+If network exclusion is enabled (see Application Settings ), then the Network Properties also indicates if the network is excluded from automatic connection.
 Close Closes the Network Properties.
 Help?
 Provides help information for this page.